emersonhsieh/triggersafe_tests/README.md

 # TriggerSafe Integration Tests

-Integration Tests for triggersafe

 A real time testing tool for triggersafe that will automatically inject failures.

+This script uses the Kubernetes Python client and runs with Python3.

 Types of failures to simulate:

-    - Delete Pods / Containers
+* Delete Pods without deleting deployment
+* Deleting Pods with deleting deployment
-    - Add Pods / Containers
+* Add Pods
-    - Change configurations
+* Change configurations

-After failure event is simulated, have a timeout, then check if the resulting state is correct.